-Another definition describes “forces determining behaviour”, and includes the biological, emotional and cognitive forces that activate and direct behaviour, as well as the social impact.
+Another definition describes motivation as “forces determining behaviour”, and includes the biological, emotional and cognitive forces that activate and direct behaviour, as well as the social impact.
 Inner drive is the motivation that fuels most lasting changes in habits and behaviour.

 At CashPlan we begin with Motivation.
 The 5 Step Program works because participants are motivated to make changes in the way they view money, spend money, plan for security, and for their families.